Peterpiotr/siguren-documentation/docs/source/operation/load-arrest/load-arrest.rst

 Load arrest
 ============

-The MotoSuiveur Unit is a failsafe **mechanical** hoist arrester.
+The MotoSuiveur® Unit is a failsafe **mechanical** hoist arrester.
-MotoSuiveur Unit protects against failures in hoist drive trains that would otherwise lead to dropped loads or overloads.
+MotoSuiveur® Unit protects against failures in hoist drive trains that would otherwise lead to dropped loads or overloads.
-The reasons for MotoSuiveur system load arrest can be various such as:
+The reasons for MotoSuiveur® system load arrest can be various such as:

 - electrical or mechanical failure of the hoist motor brake;
 - electrical or mechanical failure of the hoist motor;